 Cool the pan on a rack until room temperature, then refrigerate overnight.

-Remove cheesecake from pan, and decorate with fresh berries, mint, and flowers.
+Carefully remove cheesecake from pan, and decorate with fresh berries, mint, and flowers.

 Use regular graham cracker crumbs for the crust, or any other cookie crumbs you like.
 Chocolatey Nabisco Famous Wafers or Nilla Wafers would be nice, too.